cataalexmunt01/Marine-Engine-Room-Simulator-for-STCW/README.md

 ## Intended use

-This is a training and demonstration platform, meant for local use in a classroom or self-study setting — not a certified, full-scale simulator equivalent to commercial systems such as Kongsberg or Wärtsilä.
+This is a training and demonstration platform, meant for local use in a classroom or self-study setting — not a certified, full-scale simulator equivalent to commercial systems.
 It is well suited to teaching operating procedures, fault recognition, and STCW-style competency assessment in a lightweight, self-contained environment.